 The Governor's Mansion

-The mansion's list of previous owners includes Lester Maddox, Jimmy Carter, George Busbee, Joe Frank Harris, Zell Miller, Roy Barnes, Sonny Perdue, and their respective families.
+The mansion's list of previous residents includes Lester Maddox, Jimmy Carter, George Busbee, Joe Frank Harris, Zell Miller, Roy Barnes, Sonny Perdue, Nathan Deal and their respective families.

 |Suitable for Ages||